 This financial report represents the activities of the funds of the Court during the year.
-The funds are custodial in nature (assets equal liabilities).
+The funds are custodial in nature.
 Therefore, the activities are limited to collection of amounts that are subsequently returned or paid to third parties.
+The bond account holds the bonds that have not yet been remitted to the third parties, and the general account collects the fines and fees and remits them to other governmental units.